chriscauley/unrest-vue-mousetrap/README.md

 1. Because this is a computed property, hotkeys will be reloaded any time `this.paused` is changed.
 Other hotkeys (arrows and help menu) will not be available while paused.

-2. Multiple hotkeys can be specified if separated by a pipe `|`.
+2. Multiple hotkeys can be specified if separated by a comma `,`.
 This delimiter can be set using mixin config options below.

 3. The first argument passed into an action is the native keyboard event.
 Also, arrow functions are the best.